transitland/transitland-feed-registry/README.md

 # TransitLandFeeds

 This is a machine-readable directory of authoritative transit network feeds.
 In the `/data` directory, you'll find one JSON file per feed.
-Each JSON file provides enough information for [TransitLand Onestop](https://github.com/transit-land/onestop)---or your own scripts/services/applications---to federate authoritate feeds by:
+Each JSON file provides enough information for [TransitLand Onestop](https://github.com/transit-land/onestop) --- or your own scripts/services/applications --- to federate authoritate feeds by:

 1. fetching the feed file (at present, only a [GTFS](https://developers.google.com/transit/gtfs/) zip archive)
 2. mapping transit operators/agencies in the feed against: